Call of Duty: Finest Hour: North Africa

 The British campaign follows Edward Carlyle.
 Carlyle embarks on a night raid in Matmata with a commando team led by Sergant Starkey to storm a German fortress and destroy a fuel depot.
-After the Matmata raid, Starkey and Carlyle evacuate in a jeep.
+After the Matmata raid, Starkey and Carlyle evacuate in a Jeep.
 By daybreak Starkey drives through German infested roads, while Carlyle mans the 50.
-Cal machine gun.
+Cal Browning machine gun.
 Eventually Carlyle and Starkey make it to a besieged British fort, where they rescue Sergeant Dehart and a cartographer and ultimately neutralize the German presence in the fort.

 Western Front

 The American campaign follows Sergeant Chuck Walker.
 The first three missions concentrate on the capture of Aachen, with Chuck protecting the tank column along the way.
 After the capture of Aachen, the story shifts focus to M4 Sherman tank commander Sam Rivers, a young African-American who fends off Germans around the town of Tillet.
 After that, the newly promoted Lieutenant Walker infiltrates the city of Remagen to scout the Ludendorff Bridge and escort Rivers' tank squad to the bridge.
 Upon reaching the bridge, a huge hole in the ground prevents the tanks from moving on.
-Chuck eliminates the German garrison, delivering the bridge into Allied hands, so they can push into Germany.
+Chuck eliminates the German garrison before they can scuttle it to prevent the Allied advance, delivering the bridge into Allied hands, so they can push into Germany.

+Multiplayer

+The Xbox and PS2 versions of the game offer online multiplayer for up to 16 players.
+There are eight maps and four game modes.
+Standard deathmatch, team deathmatch, and capture the flag modes are included, as well as "search and destroy," which is a team-based mode in which one team attempts to set a time bomb on a target, while the other team tries to thwart the bombing.
+In line with other online-enabled games on the Xbox, multiplayer for Call of Duty: Finest Hour, Xbox Live was available to players until 15 April 2010.
+The game is now playable online again on the replacement Xbox Live servers called Insignia.